 Dates & Rates

-The tour departs on Tuesday and Friday.
+The tour departs on Tuesday and Friday, and additional Monday departure from July 20 to Sept 7.

 To complete this reservation we will need for each person: Full name, including middle names as listed on identification; issuing country (passport) or state (driver's license), ID number; dates of birth, and body weight.